-Alternatively, if you are interested in studying Plant Sciences at UGA, but are not certain whether horticulture is the department for you, you can apply to the Integrated Plant Sciences Program.
-The IPS program is a cooperation among eight departments, focused at recruiting PhD students with an interest in Plant Sciences.
+- Integrated Plant Science Program: The IPS program is a cooperation among eight departments, focused on recruiting PhD students with an interest in Plant Sciences.
 PhD students admitted to the IPS program rotate through three different labs in their first semester, before transferring to a departmental graduate program and starting their PhD work with a particular faculty member.
-If your interest is in horticulture, rather than Plant Sciences in general, you should apply to the horticulture graduate program, not IPS.

 All applications to the horticulture graduate program are reviewed by a five-member departmental committee, which makes a recommendation about whether the applicant meets the departmental standards.
 Since each applicant is reviewed individually, we do not simply look at test scores and grade point averages.
 The statement of purpose and letters of recommendation are equally important.

 Foreign applicants may also have to take the TOEFL (Test Of English as a Foreign Language); minimum scores for this test are 80 for the internet-based test, 213 for the computer-based test and 530 for the paper-based test.